mitshah1207/avon/README.md

 - **"Get off"** if somewhere he should not be.

 ## Walking and outdoors
-- Would discourage from walking without explicit guidance however we use the [canny collar](https://www.youtube.com/watch?v=e8KTcjYeaOA) keeping the lead very short and using the command 'heel' if he's by our side and not pulling - he will be ok in quieter roads
+- Would discourage from walking without explicit guidance however we use the [canny collar](https://www.youtube.com/watch?v=e8KTcjYeaOA) keeping the lead very short and using the command **'heel'** if he's by our side and not pulling - he will be ok in quieter roads.
+To give him the full length of the lead when he's going to the toilet or wanting to sniff around we use the command **'go sniff'**.
-- Triggers outside include bigger dogs / confrontational dogs (in which case we say "Look at that dog", he should look, turn back and we give a treat) or cycles ("Look at that cycle + treat), all the while trying to keep on moving not staying still.
+- Triggers outside include bigger dogs / confrontational dogs (in which case we say "Look at that dog", he should look, turn back and we give a treat) or cycles ("Look at that cycle" + treat), all the while trying to keep on moving not staying still.

 - In the park, we use the green harness, to which we attach the 30metre lead.
 This is due to a few issues.
     - (1) He does not yet have 100% recall (i.e. not guaranteed to come back if called)
     - (2) He used to play chase the ball for 2-3 throws then run off in the distance to chase squirrels for the next 30-60 minutes!